sensel/morph-docs/docs/outline.md

 ![Sensel Morph dimensions](img/morph_dimensions.jpg)

 ## Morph Dashboard Software
 The Morph Dashboard is used to flash firmware, configure, calibrate, and confirm the functions of the Morph.
-You can download the software for Windows or macOS from the [Sensel website](http://sensel.com/start)
+You can download the software for Windows or macOS from the [Sensel website](http://sensel.com/start).

+In order to use any of the features in the Morph Dashboard, you'll need to have a wired connection between your Morph and computer.
+A wireless connection is not sufficient for working with the Dashboard.

 ### Home
 The home page of the Morph Dashboard allows you to select a task.
 You can edit the output of overlays, update firmware, and visualize the raw data from pressure input on the Morph.
 ![Sensel Morph dashboard home](img/morphapp_home.jpg)